yanivweiss/PassportcardHW/src/README.md

 To improve code maintainability and reduce redundancy, the following cleanup will be performed:

 ### 1. Removal of Unused Files
-- Empty notebook files in the `notebooks/` directory
 - Redundant run scripts that duplicate functionality

 ### 2. Consolidation of Duplicate Code